-1.5.13 Observation Zone
+1.5.13.
+Observation Zone

 The zone which it must be proved that the glider entered in order to validate a start point, turn point or finish point.
-These may be either the FAI Observation Zones (FAI sectors) specified in the General Section or:
+These may be either the FAI Observation Zones (FAI sectors) specified in the General Section or as defined below.